Header Image

 Law Enforcement Guidelines

-All statues can be searched on the new Montana Legislative Code Annotated Website here.
+All statutes can be searched on the Montana Legislative Code Annotated Website.

 The 2007 Legislature required the Department of Justice to create a model policy that encouraged greater consistency in the way criminal justice agencies in Montana notify communities about sexual or violent offenders.